jtv/libpqxx/config-tests/README.md

 reasons!
 Some C++ syntax may end up having an unforeseen meaning in m4, and screw up the handling of the code snippet.
 Re-configure, and read your logs carefully after editing these snippets.

+There are also a few other files here, used for other related purposes.
+For example, `minimal.cxx` is a nearly-blank input just to check whether th compiler will accept various options.
+And `stacktrace_support.cxx` is used not for an automated check, but for a manual one in each of the builds (because it needs to be not just compiled, but linked as well for the check to be effective.)